Grimm (TV series): Comics

 In May 2013, Dynamite Entertainment started releasing a monthly Grimm Comic Book series.
 The series ended with issue #12, which was released April 30, 2014.

 Books

 Novelist John Shirley was hired to write the first novel based on the Grimm television show.
 Grimm: The Icy Touch was published by Titan Books on November 5, 2013, and book 2, Grimm: The Chopping Block, written by John Passarella, was published February 18, 2014.
 The third novel, Grimm: The Killing Time, was written by Tim Waggoner and was published on September 30, 2014.

-Spin-off
+Future

+Cancelled spin-off television series

-On October 16, 2018, NBC announced that a spin-off of the series was in development.
-The potential new series would focus on another Grimm and would continue to build off the mythology of the original series.
+On October 16, 2018, NBC announced that an untitled spin-off of the series was in development.
+The potential new series would focus on another Grimm (assumable to be Theresa Rubel) and would continue to build off the mythology of the original series.
 As of June 2021, the project is dead.